 As my client's navigate their path in life, I hope that they will think of me as a fellow traveler, who comes alongside them to help light their path toward healing.

 Sometimes this light will be used so that they can better see and understand the things that are impacting their journey.
 Sometimes it will be used to help clients navigate around or through obstacles with more ease and confidence.
 Other times, this light will be used to help clients gain perspective on where their current path is leading them, so that they can asses whether this is actually where they want to go.
 But all of the time, this light will be used to communicate to clients, "I see your suffering."
-I will enter into the darkness of your pain, and I will bring hope with me.
+I will sit with you in the darkness of your pain, and I will bring hope with me.
 I will hold this hope for you until you are ready to take it for yourself.

 Light has been a longstanding symbol for insight, hope, and healing.
 These are the things I wish for my clients in our sessions.